zliu41/CIPs/CIP-plutus-modules/README.md

 transaction balancing may become much more expensive--quadratic in the number of scripts, in the worst case.

-The reason for this is that removing one reference input may make others redundant too; for example if script A depends on script B, then script B may not become redundant only after script A has been removed--just evaluating script A may use the value of B. So if the balancer tries to remove B first, it will fail--and so B must be revisited after A has been shown to be redundant.
-In the absence of information on script dependencies, after one successful script removal then all the others must be revisited.
+The reason for this is that removing one script may make others redundant too; for example if script A depends on script B, then script B may become redundant only after script A has been removed--simply evaluating script A may use the value of B, and scripts are evaluated when they are passed to other scripts, whether they are redundant or not.
+So if the balancer tries to remove B first, then script verification will fail--and so the balancer must try again to remove B after A has been shown to be redundant.
+Unless we exploit information on script dependencies, after one successful script removal then all the others must be revisited.
 Hence a quadratic complexity.

-In the case of 'value scripts' this argument does not apply: just evaluating a script will not fail because a different script is not present.
+In the case of 'value scripts' this argument does not apply: evaluating a script will not fail just because a different script is not present.
 In this case it would be sufficient to traverse all the scripts once, resulting in a linear number of transaction verifications.